-Step One: Figure out what the Geocode for your area is.
+- Figure out what the geocode for your area is.

 This tutorial will use Burlington, VT as an example location.
 If you want to set the location of your Twitter search somewhere else, See this short tutorial on figuring out what your geocode is.

-Step Two: Add a new column for your geocoded Twitter search.
+Step 2: Add a new column for your location search on Twitter.

 In the upper left of the Tweetdeck interface, just above where you enter a tweet, there’s a circle with a plus sign.
 Click that button to add a new column for your geocoded Twitter search.

-Step Three: Make sure you’re using your Twitter account for your new Tweetdeck column.
+Step 3: Use your Twitter account for your new Tweetdeck search column.

 A preference pane for your new column will appear after you’ve completed the previous step.
 Tweetdeck will default to setting up your column using Twitter, but just in case, make sure the little “t” is selected.

-Step Four: Enter a geocode query into the search field of the Tweetdeck column prefence pane.
+Step 4: Enter a geocode query into the search field of your location search column preference pane on Tweetdeck.

 This is where the magic happens.
 Here is an example of a geocoded search query looks like: